7 Tips That Helped Me To Stop Feeling Embarrassed By Adult Acne

 5. Acknowledge how far you've come.

 What do your scars represent?
-For me, my acne and my scars represent the journey to living a cleaner, hormone and drug-free life.
+For me, my acne and my scars represent the journey to living a cleaner, simpler, happier life.
 They also mark the first step of my spiritual journey, my interest in food as medicine, homeopathy and working through my baggage.
 It’s a small price to pay for feeling connected to my body and feeling at peace with my mind and soul.

 Your ability to take your pain and turn it into a lesson of compassion and self-love is right there.